Pittsburgh Child Custody Attorney

 Legal Custody and Physical Custody

-To understand child custody, you need to understand the two different types: legal and physical.
+To understand child custody in Pittsburgh, you need to understand the two different types: legal and physical.

 - Legal custody refers to who will have the authority to make important decisions concerning the child’s education, health, religion, and more.